-The associate degree programs are also designed for students who want to transfer to the University of Maryland Eastern Shore, Wilmington University, the University of Baltimore, Troy University, the University of Maryland University College or another four-year college or university and work toward a bachelor's degree in criminal justice or forensic science.
+The associate degree concentrations are also designed for students who want to transfer to the University of Maryland Eastern Shore, Wilmington University, the University of Baltimore, Troy University, the University of Maryland University College or another four-year college or university and work toward a bachelor's degree in criminal justice or forensic science.
 To ensure maximum transferability, students should familiarize themselves with the program requirements of the institution to which they plan to transfer.

 Wor-Wic's criminal justice department also operates the Eastern Shore Criminal Justice Academy (ESCJA), which is certified by the Maryland Police and Correctional Training Commissions to conduct mandatory training for law enforcement and correctional officers.
 Individuals interested in entering the ESCJA or working in a criminal justice agency are subject to a thorough background investigation, and they must meet minimum physical and mental requirements.
-Students who are admitted into the ESCJA's entrance-level training program for law enforcement officers are also enrolled in the law enforcement technology certificate option.
-Students who are admitted into the ESCJA's entrance-level training program for jail and correctional officers are also enrolled in the correctional technician letter of recognition option.
+Students who are admitted into the ESCJA's entrance-level training program for law enforcement officers are also enrolled in the law enforcement technology certificate concentration.
+Students who are admitted into the ESCJA's entrance-level training program for jail and correctional officers also earn college credit.